JaffaKetchup/dqoi/README.md

 ## FAQ

 - How do I pronounce the name of this library?
   _It's up to you, but I like "decoy" best._
 - Why wasn't this ported to Dart sooner?
   _I'm not sure either.
-You can see all the other available ports on the [official README](https://github.com/phoboslab/qoi#implementations--bindings-of-qoi).
+You can see all the other available ports on the [official README](https://github.com/phoboslab/qoi#implementations--bindings-of-qoi)._
+- Is this a good implementation?
+  _It's a decent one, and it's currently the only one.
+I will work on making it perform better, maybe using inspiration for other ports._